- SOFIA Overview

 The Proposal Resources page contains all necessary documentation and useful tools for submitting proposals, including the following documentation for Cycle 7:

-In addition, complementary sky positions for Cycle 7 are available here.
+In addition, complementary sky positions derived from Cycle 6 proposal data are available here.